Accessing Abortion in NC

 A.

-Depending on appointment scheduling and how you are feeling, you may have to take time off work to get an abortion and to recover from the procedure.
-The costs of the procedure and the associated financial concerns are a hardship for many and can keep them from getting the reproductive care they need.
+• Depending on appointment scheduling and how you are feeling, you may have to take time off work to get an abortion and to recover from the procedure.
+Additionally, because only 9 counties in North Carolina have an abortion clinic, you may have to travel to your appointment.
+If you're getting an abortion with Planned Parenthood, their patient navigator may be able to help you with your travel needs.
+When you make your appointment, you can ask what help may be available to you or email [email protected].
 Some abortion funds and other financial resources may be able to help with the financial concerns beyond paying for the appointment.
-Here are some other things to consider:

 • If you have children, some clinics allow you to bring them with you to your appointment, but you should check beforehand if this is allowed.
-It may be necessary to arrange child care.
+It may be necessary to arrange child care (see Cost and payment options for information on financial support for child care).